Ten Benefits to Sending Your Child to Space Camp

 Presentations by NASA professionals may help your child find their career path, especially within the STEM fields.

 Space Camp encouraged Nic in his future endeavors: During high school, he volunteered at the U.S. Space and Rocket Center to earn hours for National Honor Society and Science National Honor Society.
 After graduating from high school with honors, Nic applied to many schools for aerospace engineering.
 He found the right fit for him at Auburn University.
-He is now a Junior at Auburn University with three academic scholarships.
+He is now a Senior at Auburn University with three academic scholarships.
 In addition to his studies at Auburn, Nic participates on the Payload Team of the Auburn University Rocket Association.
 During the fall season, he plays trumpet with the Auburn University Marching Band.

 While at the U.S. Space and Rocket Center, students see the Space Camp Alumni Wall of Fame that includes NASA and European Space Agency astronauts, engineers, scientists, and technologists.
 Inspiration is around every corner.